FilipusDev/iacarus/hetzner/README.md

 ### make vps-smoke-tunnel

-This script assume that you've already created a Zero Trust Tunnel for smoke tests and setup the `CF_TUNNEL_SMOKE_TEST_TOKEN` env variable.
+This script assumes you have already created a Zero Trust Tunnel for smoke tests and setup the `CF_TUNNEL_SMOKE_TEST_TOKEN` env variable.

 `make vps-smoke-tunnel` will run the `iacarus/hetzner/vps-cf-tunnel-smoke_test.sh` script.